nautobot/nautobot/nautobot/docs/development/getting-started.md

 Click on `development_nautobot_1` to use VScode inside the container.

 The `devcontainer` will startup now.
+As a last step open the folder `/opt/nautobot` in VScode.

 ### Python Virtual Environment Workflow